Xico26/Xico26/README.md

 - 👋 Hi, I’m @Xico26
-- 👀 I’m interested in Web Development, Discord Bots and more!
+- 👀 I’m interested in Web Development!
-- 🌱 I’m currently learning HTML, CSS & JS
+- 🌱 I’m currently learning web development!

 <!---
 Xico26/Xico26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.